Classic Viennese Whirl Biscuits are very simple to make. Topped with a glacé cherry or dipped in chocolate, they make a very charming festive gift!

 Icing sugar gives the biscuits a meltingly light texture, but you could use caster sugar instead if you like.

-Cornflour also makes biscuits a feather-light texture.
+Cornflour also gives biscuits a feather-light texture.
 It’s a key ingredient in my Scottish shortbread recipe.

 Vanilla extract adds a delicious flavour to an otherwise rather plain biscuit.
 I love using Neilson-Massey vanilla.